uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 ```

 #### Monitoring a specific path
 When [UptimeRobot](https://uptimerobot.com/) is configured for your cluster (OpenShift or Kubernetes), Lagoon will inject annotations to each route/ingress for use by the `stakater/IngressControllerMonitor`.
 The default action is to monitor the homepage of the route.
-If you have a specific route to be monitored, this can be overriden by adding a `monitoring_path` to your route specification.
+If you have a specific route to be monitored, this can be overriden by adding a `monitoring-path` to your route specification.
 A common use is to set up a path for monitoring which bypasses caching to give a more real-time monitoring of your site.

 ```
      - "www.example.com":
-            monitoring_path: "/bypass-cache"
+            monitoring-path: "/bypass-cache"
 ```

 #### Ingress annotations (Redirects)